-4. Wet shoes I’m on my second pair of Teva Omniums (left) which are do-it-all wet shoes that are OK for walking too.
+4. Wet shoes I’m on my second pair of Teva Omniums (left) which are do-it-all wet shoes that are OK for unloaded walking.
 If trekking the wilderness for days with a full pack over rough terrain, you’re better off with proper lace up trail shoes or boots, but bear in mind that anything with a breathable membrane takes ages to dry once soaked inside out.
 I use membrane-free desert boots.
 SealSkin socks are another solution, while they last.
 More here.

 Cheap alternative: Old trainers or Crocs.

 You want something light to carry your valuables when away from the boat in populated areas.
 Choose a bag or case which fits under your knees without getting in the way.
 Whatever it is, it will sit in water, get splashed or even submerged, so it needs an airtight seal.
 If it has handy external storage pouches or pockets, so much the better.